The Drake Equation

 In preparation for the conference, he jotted down his thoughts in the form of an equation.
 An equation that has changed how we think about life on other worlds.

-Learn more about the Drake Equation and variables which make it up on this episode of Everything Everywhere Daily.
+Learn more about the Drake Equation and the variables that make it up on this episode of Everything Everywhere Daily.

 ————————–